Statement of Li Wojehowski, a top organizer of the Me Too Kingston movement.

 The article reached readers in many locales where I’ve lived and worked, in Europe and across the United States.
 The only coordinated retaliation, indeed the only objection, occurred in the Hudson Valley, all centered around Chronogram, a publication where I had published in every edition for 22 years.
 The best reporting of those facts and of Chronogram’s central role is in the civil complaint in Coppolino vs. Luminary Publishing, et. al.

-If you are a man, you may find it extremely difficult not to take on some of this projection.
-However, I suggest you make a conscious choice of not taking responsibility for what you didn’t do, that which is not yours or for who you are not responsible.
+If you are a man, you may find it difficult not to take on some of this projection.
+However, I suggest you make a conscious choice of not taking responsibility for what you didn’t do, that which is not yours or for whom you are not responsible.
 You don’t have to accept the projections of others, especially those that would in any way deprive you of your humanity.

 — Eric Francis, The Radical Notion that Men are People

 Advocating for Men and Boys is Dangerous Business

 On rereading “Take a Step Back” more than a year later, what stands out is my advocacy for boys and men who (as we know but don’t like to admit) are sexually abused in a way that is comparable to women and girls: by relatives, in jail, in church, in locker rooms, and everywhere else that is documented, and not.
 This remains a footnote to the sexual transgression issue when presented by women, if it’s even discussed at all.
 If you read every article about the Me Too movement, you might think that females are the only survivors, and men are the only perpetrators.

 The issue of either false or absurd accusation has many women with sons concerned that their sons are being made paranoid about any exchange with a girl.
 Those boys are the least likely to be aggressors — they are showing they have a conscience.